 All Edinburgh students benefit from the extensive range of services provided by the Edinburgh University Students' Association (EUSA).

-EUSA looks after the Student Council and the University Unions.
+EUSA also looks after the Student Council and the University Unions.

 See the EUSA website for more information.